sjdelfab/angularjs-play/README.md

 But I have found that the data set formats provided by DbUnit are not to my liking.
 Excel spreadsheet datasets are unwieldy and suck when it comes to storing date-time values.
 The XML format is a bit verbose.
-So my choice of dataset format has been JSON and I have been code based on [3].
+So my choice of dataset format has been JSON and I have based implementation on [3].

 One downside of DbUnit tests is that they are incredibly slow.
 The reason for the slowness is because it needs to figure out the truncate and insert order.
 The solution has been to include the insert order with the dataset and avoid this lengthly operation.